ibm-cloud-docs/log-analysis/devops/config_api.md

 Specifies the search query that is applied to the view.

-Check the query in the LogDNA web UI to validate that the data that is displayed through the view matches the data entry that you plan to monitor through that view.
+Check the query in the logging UI to validate that the data that is displayed through the view matches the data entry that you plan to monitor through that view.
 {: tip}

 ### hosts (array of strings)